 output_layer = layers.Dense(1)(x)

-# Create model by adding input and output layer
+# Create model by specifying inputs and outputs

 model = keras.Model(inputs=input_layer, outputs=output_layer)